dboeckli/sdjpa-wordpress/README.md

 This repository contains source code examples to support my course Spring Data JPA and Hibernate Beginner to Guru

+## JPA Legacy Database Mapping

+This project demonstrates JPA legacy database mapping using the WordPress database schema.
+We're using Spring Data JPA to map and interact with an existing WordPress database structure, showcasing how to work with legacy databases in modern Java applications.

+Key features of this demonstration include:

+1. Mapping WordPress tables to JPA entities
+2. Handling WordPress-specific data types and relationships
+3. Implementing custom queries for WordPress data structures
+4. Demonstrating how to work with legacy database schemas without modifying the original structure

 ## Additional Resources

 For more information about transactions in database systems and Spring Data JPA, please refer to the following documents in the `doc` folder: